cmarquardt/borgmatic-binary/README.md

     make realclean  # Cleans up binaries and the downloaded borgmatic source code make distclean  # Cleans up binaries, downloaded borgmatic sources and the distribution .tar.gz file

-After the build, the three binaries can also be found in the directors `borgmatic-<version>/dist`; they will however be removed by `make clean`.
+After a `make`, the binaries build are available in the directory `borgmatic-<version>/dist`; they will be removed by `make clean`.

+## Reporting issues

+If you find issues, please open a ticket on the [issue tracker](https://github.com/cmarquardt/borgmatic-binary/issues/).